JScott/blog/_posts/2014-01-03-why-another-ci.md

 ---
 layout: post
-title: Why we need another Continuous Integration server
+title: Why make another Continuous Integration server?
 category: robot-sweatshop
 comments: true
 ---

 The state of Continuous Integration as of writing is very opinionated.
-Drone wants Docker virtualization which is a good idea but demands a certain stack.
-Travis CI is very heavily tied into GitHub and not friendly for self-hosting.
+[Drone](https://drone.io/) requires [Docker](https://www.docker.com/) virtualization which is a good idea but demands a certain stack.
+[Travis CI](https://travis-ci.org/) is tied into GitHub and is not friendly for self-hosting.
 Both enforce the idea that 1 repository is linked to 1 build.

-While these get most people up and running the CI very quickly, they will provide stumbling blocks over time.
-They'll restrict your stack, not let you hold your own data, and none of them handle sharded repositories very well.
-Oddly enough, Jenkins gives the most freedom in this regard but is weighed down by the JVM and outdated application architecture.
+These tools make assumptions that may get you moving quicker by sacrificing freedom.
+However, these assumptions will guide your architecture instead of facilitating your own decisions.

+Oddly enough, [Jenkins](http://jenkins-ci.org/) gives the most freedom but is weighed down by a bloated scope and the JVM.
+Its core is parsing HTTP payloads and running scripts in the given context.
+The rest of Jenkins is just a mess of functionality hacking.

+## A focus on freedom from assumptions

+This freedom is important to me because [DevOps](http://theagileadmin.com/what-is-devops/) demands control and understanding around my stack.
+I want my CI server to adapt to whatever deployment framework my applications use, such as [Ansible](http://www.ansible.com/) or Docker.

+As a developer who owns his own infrastructure, I'd rather be able to tell my CI what to run and where to put the results.
+Like any good Agile tool, it should facilitate my process without influencing it.

 ## Starting from the ground up

-Jenkins provides us with the most freedom because it simply runs scripts you define.
-A payload comes in, Jenkins unpacks it and runs your scripts with the given information.
-Whether you're using plugins or not, it all boils down to a glorified script-runner.

-Given this, I feel it's time to update our script-runner.
-We need easy automated deployment to improve DevOps.
-We need total freedom over what's being run and where the results go.
-What we need is an MVP look at what a CI server needs to be at its core.
+Given this, I feel it's time to bring script running back to basics.
+I want an MVP look at a CI server that:

-## Building a Robot Sweatshop
+- performs builds through user-defined scripts
+- is easily deployed and configured via automation
+- has a narrow scope that is easily extended
+- is built with modern frameworks and architecture

-Robot Sweatshop aims to be an intuitive, unopinionated CI server.
+[Robot Sweatshop](https://github.com/JScott/robot-sweatshop) aims to be that intuitive, unopinionated CI server for the DevOp in all of us.